perladvent/perldotcom/content/article/setup-your-computer-for-cpan-prc.md

 #### 2: Install Perl

 Now that we have Perlbrew in place, we can go ahead and install a Perl on our own, keeping system Perl alone.
-I am going to suggest installing latest stable-version, which happens to be 5.26.1 at the time of this writing.
+I am going to suggest installing latest stable-version.
 You may run `perlbrew available` to see most common versions.
 Note that this will take a while.

-    $ perlbrew install -j 4 perl-stable
+    $ perlbrew install -j 4 stable

 There are two ways to use a Perl version with Perlbrew: `use` and `switch`. `use` is temporary, it goes away once you close the terminal.
 That's why I recommend `switch`, which will make it permanent.
 Change the version to the one you just installed.
 You can run `perlbrew list` to see installed versions.

-    $ perlbrew switch perl-5.26.1
+    $ perlbrew switch $(perlbrew stable)

 To make sure switch worked, check your Perl version in the terminal: